 The aim and contents of the doctoral programme

-The graduate school lasts for five years (autumn 2021 to spring 2026).
-Karlstad University (KAU), Mälardalen University (MDH) and Stockholm University (SU) will admit, supervise and educate nine doctoral students who will receive subject specialisation through three doctoral courses.
+The graduate school lasts for 5,5 years (July 2021 to December 2026).
+Karlstad University (KAU), Mälardalen University (MDU) and Stockholm University (SU) will admit, supervise and educate ten doctoral students who will receive subject specialisation through three doctoral courses.

 - theories on gifted students and learning